ctjacobs/pyqso/README.md

 Installation and running
 ------------------------

-Assuming that the current working directory is PyQSO's base directory (the directory that the `Makefile` is in), PyQSO can be installed via the terminal with the following command:
+Assuming that the current working directory is PyQSO's base directory (the directory that the `Makefile` is in), PyQSO can be run via the terminal by issuing the following command:

+    python3 bin/pyqso

+If the `pip3` package manager is available on your system then PyQSO can be installed using:

     make install

-Note: `sudo` may be needed for this.
+Note that `sudo` may also be needed here for system-wide installation.
 Once installed, the following command will run PyQSO:

     pyqso

-Alternatively, PyQSO can be run (without installing) with:

-    python3 bin/pyqso

-from PyQSO's base directory.

 Documentation
 -------------